farazkhanfk7/farazkhanfk7.github.io/content/posts/system-design-series-starts.md

 Welcome to my blog!
 I’m excited to share that I’ll be documenting my learning experiences in backend development and system design.
 This isn’t just a platform to showcase my skills or brag about my accomplishments; rather, it’s a valuable tool for my own revision and deepening my understanding of complex concepts.

-As I set out on this path, I've come to understand that documenting my learning aids in knowledge retention.
-It forces me to go back over subjects, make sense of what I'm thinking, and investigate places I might not have seen at first.
-Every blog entry will function as a contemplative activity, enabling me to amalgamate my acquired knowledge and disseminate it to individuals who could profit from my perspectives.
+As I start this journey, I've realized that writing about what I learn helps me remember things better.
+It makes me review topics, clarify my thoughts, and explore areas I might have missed.
+Each blog post will serve as a way to reflect on what I've learned, allowing me to combine my knowledge and share it with others who might benefit from my ideas.

 One of my upcoming projects is a series focused on system design.
 System design is a crucial skill for backend developers, and I believe diving deep into this subject will greatly enhance my understanding of building scalable and efficient systems.
 Through this series, I hope to explore various concepts, patterns, and best practices that define effective system design.